We will now transfer you to our booking site.

 Guides & Itineraries

 A riot of strawberries, cream, Pimm's and very good tennis (with rain a possibility) in this leafy enclave of south west London.
-Late June to early July.
+July 3-16, 2017.

 The world’s leading horticultural event since 1913.
 Thousands of exhibits and wonderfully creative garden settings.
-18th-25th May 2013.
+May 23-27, 2017.

 Pomp, ceremony, and the best-behaved horses in the Commonwealth all gathered to celebrate the Queen’s official birthday.
-June 2013.
-Date to be confirmed.
+June 17, 2017.

 See and buy work by leading artists from over 170 galleries in the green and pleasant avenues of Regent’s Park.
-11th-14th October 2012.
+October 6-9, 2016.

 The styles and approaches may differ from street to street, but there’s no denying that London’s Christmas lights bring a sparkle to last-minute present shopping.